ReactTraining/javascript-node-workshop/README.md

 # See this page for more install options: https://github.com/nvm-sh/nvm#usage
 $ nvm install node

+# This workshop was developed with Node v20 which is what we recommend
+# as of Spring 2024

 # lists out the versions of node that you're managing with nvm including
 # which one is the current one in your CLI
 $ nvm list